SirAlf/RepData_PeerAssessment1/PA1_template.md

 > All NA's were confirmed imputted with the target fill value, the median of steps for each day.
 This was confirmed by the zero NA's for the steps variable.

+> ***NOTE:***  The median for the steps variable for each day have all the values as zeros.
+This is why the values of the imputed variable NA's were zero.
+This DOES NOT mean that the imputation of the NA's failed.
+The actual values of th medians were zeros.

 #### ***Create a new dataset that is equal to the original dataset but with the missing data filled in***

 > The new data frame (with imputted NA's) was obtained from the above code.
 The resulting data frame was called ***df_new***

+> ***NOTE:***  The values for the medians of the steps per day were ALL zeros.
+Therefore, the presence of zeros does not mean that the imputation failed, but rather, they were the actual values of the medians for each day.